 Weekend Workshops are held 8 times each academic year, generally on the first Saturday and Sunday of the month.
 In addition, Convocation is the second weekend in September and Ordination is the first weekend in June.
 Except for two weekend retreats that include overnights in December and March, weekend workshop days are 9:30 to 4:30 and do not include overnights.

 Costs and Admissions Process

-The tuition cost for the two year program is $7950 ($3975 Per Year) for students entering in 2017-2018.
+The tuition cost for the two year program is $10,000 ($5000 Per Year) for students entering in 2018-2019.
 Payment plans are available.
 There is limited scholarship money available for second year students.
-Twice a year there are required weekend retreats with separate, but reasonable, costs.
 Books and related expenses are minimal depending on the student's needs.